Machine Learning (ML)

 Achieved 99% accuracy on 8000 test images for identifying legitimate sensors, compared to 96% for attackers.

-Published the statistical method which was later adopted by GOHM-Embedded Intelligence for vehicle localization and data protection.
+The statistical method was later adopted by GOHM-Embedded Intelligence for vehicle localization and data protection.

-Benefit: An opportunity to create domains that have out-of-range parameters (you can’t execute in micromagnetic simulation).
+Benefit: This is an opportunity to create domains with out-of-range parameters (which you can’t execute in micromagnetic simulation).

 *Worked on the latest technology - Heat Assisted Magnetic Recording (HAMR), the leading high-capacity drive technology.